Goldington: Economy

-The first is Goldington Square on Church Lane which includes an Aldi supermarket, a branch of Iceland, a Co-op store and post office, a hairdressers, a fish & chip shop, a bookmakers, a branch of Subway, a medical centre and a community centre.

-Goldington's second shopping hub is on Queens Drive, which has a small convenience store, a post office, a chemist, a hairdresser, a butcher's shop, a laundrette, a Co-op convenience store, a fish & chip shop, petrol station and GP Surgery.

-There is a small shopping parade on The Fairway with a convenience store, The Sportsman pub and a butchers shop.
+Goldington Square on Church Lane includes an Aldi supermarket, a branch of Iceland, a Co-op store and post office, a hairdressers, a fish & chip shop, a bookmakers, a branch of Subway, a medical centre and a community centre.
+A second shopping hub on Queens Drive has a small convenience store, a post office, a chemist, a hairdresser, a butcher's shop, a laundrette, a Co-op convenience store, a fish & chip shop, petrol station and GP Surgery.
+There is also a small shopping parade on The Fairway with a convenience store, The Sportsman pub and a butchers shop.
 A greengrocer and fish and chip shop have closed and now stand empty.

-There are still a few shops and pubs along the old village High Street (i.e. Goldington Road) including a small Londis supermarket.
+A few shops and pubs are along the old village High Street (i.e. Goldington Road) including a small Londis supermarket.
 There is a small independent supermarket on Elliot Crescent.

 To the eastern side of Goldington is the Elms & Viking Industrial estate.
 This large business park (between Goldington Road and Norse Road) houses many firms, including Enterprise Holdings, E.ON UK, GE Healthcare and the East of England Ambulance Service.